vladfeigin/llm-agents-evaluation/README.md

 ```

 #### Running Evaluations

-Agent evaluation involves two main steps:
+Agent evaluation consists of two main steps:

-•	Running the agent on an evaluation dataset.
+1. Running the agent on an evaluation dataset.
-•	Evaluating the agent's outputs.
+2. Evaluating the agent’s outputs.

 For each input, every agent's output is logged and evaluated.
 All defined metrics are computed, allowing you to derive an overall aggregated score.
 For each LLM Agent, include a dedicated evaluation script that is customized to its functionalities.
 For example, in this project the evaluation script for the RAG Agent is  `./multiagent_evaluation/agents/rag/evaluation/evaluation_implementation.py`.